Marjorie Taylor Greene's, Liz Cheney's futures in balance as House GOP gathers for crucial meeting Wednesday

 He added: "Liz knows that a strong America is a safe America.
 She believes we must confront radical Islam and take the fight to them to ensure there are no more 9/11’s.
 In the eyes of many – Liz Cheney’s experience, leadership, and strength are invaluable to the Republican Party."

-"When Representative Cheney came out for impeachment today, she failed to consult with the Conference, failed to abide by the spirit of the rules of the Republican Conference, and ignored the preferences of Republican voters," Rep. Matt Rosendale, R-Mont., who was among the first to call for her ouster as conference chair, said.
+"When Rep. Cheney came out for impeachment today, she failed to consult with the conference, failed to abide by the spirit of the rules of the Republican Conference, and ignored the preferences of Republican voters," Rep. Matt Rosendale, R-Mont., who was among the first to call for her ouster as conference chair, said.
 "She is weakening our conference at a key moment for personal political gain and is unfit to lead."

-There's expected to be major disagreements over what to do about Cheney at the Wednesday conference, who has been working the phones to whip support, multiple sources tell Fox News.
+There's expected to be major disagreements at the Wednesday conference over what to do about Cheney, who has been working the phones to whip support, multiple sources tell Fox News.

 LIVE UPDATES: GRAHAM FOLLOWS MCCONNELL IN DEFENDING CHENEY AFTER HER TRUMP IMPEACHMENT VOTE